Overview of meetings, webinars, and town halls

 Town halls

 Town halls are generally best for situations where a limited number of presenters are presenting to a large group of attendees and direct interaction via chat or voice conversation isn't needed.
-For these event format, attendees don't use their cameras and mics, but instead use Q&A to engage with presenters and organizers.
+For these event formats, attendees don't use their cameras and mics, but instead use Q&A to engage with presenters and organizers.

 For detailed information on how to plan for Teams town halls, see Plan for Teams town halls.

-Best practices for large meetings
+Best practices for large meetings and events

 This section provides guidance for admins, along with tips that admins can share with their presenters and organizers.